MrECrew/Epsilion/Information.md

 # Epsilion
-Epsilon is a DiscordJS bot that  MTSF and its associated groups use.
+Epsilon is a DiscordJS bot that  Mint Tech and its associated groups use.
 This contains commands and information about it.
 It contains multiple commands for moderation of each and all of the servers as well as some public commands, more public commands will be soon.
 This page was created for update logs as well as lists of commands.
 Hopefully more can be stored here soon.

 # Folders & Files
 Information.md - This file currently, contains basic info.